Phuket City Profile

 Although the employment opportunities for teachers are limited in this part of Thailand, most teachers spend at least some time here.
 Since there are so many tourists and international business opportunities in Phuket, teachers may be able find students to tutor individually or in small groups.

 Phuket is the name of the city and the island province on which it is located.
 The island lies off the west coast of the Malay Peninsula in the Andaman Sea.
 It is connected to the mainland by a bridge.

 Like other places in Southern Thailand, Phuket is hit by both the southwest and northeast monsoons, and it rains more than ten inches per month from May to October.
 Temperatures do not vary much throughout the year, and average about 82°F/28°C.

 You can get to Phuket by both air and bus from other locations in the country.
 From southern cities, you can hire a “share taxi,” which is a regular car that takes you for about twice the bus fare.
 On the island, songtaews and motorcycle taxis can be hired very inexpensively.

 Places of Interest

 Beaches are the best reason for visiting Phuket, and the island is ringed by them.
 You will find many opportunities to dive or snorkel around the island.
-Rates are lower if you swim off of the beach yourself, but for boat-diving tours, rates range from US$40 for a one-day local trip to US$400 for a luxury, three-day trip to the Similan Islands.
+Rates are lower if you swim off of the beach yourself.

 For typical Phuket-style food, visit the Raan Jee Nguat restaurant.
 You may see non-dubbed foreign films in the sound room of the Pearl Cinema.